-compensation for the difference between the exercise price of option grants or the issuance price of direct issuances of stock, as the case may be, and the deemed fair value of our common stock at the time of such grants or issuances.
-We are amortizing this amount over the vesting periods of the applicable options or restricted stock, which resulted in amortization expense of \$1.3 million in each of the three months ended March 30, 2002 and March 31, 2001.
+AMORTIZATION OF DEFERRED STOCK COMPENSATION.
+We have recorded deferred stock compensation for the difference between the exercise price of option grants or the $\,$ issuance price of direct issuances of stock, and the deemed fair value of our common stock at the time of such grants or issuances.
+We are amortizing this amount over the vesting periods of the applicable options or restricted stock, which resulted in amortization expense of \$1.3 million for the three months ended March 31, 2001 as compared to \$0.8 million for the three months ended April 1, 2000.
+The increase in the dollar amount of amortization of deferred stock compensation was due to an increase in deferred stock compensation for options and restricted stock issued subsequent to the first quarter of fiscal 2000.